Murray Gold: Doctor Who and related series

-From 2005 to 2017 and since 2023, Gold served as musical director of science fiction drama Doctor Who for the BBC under executive producers Russell T Davies (2005–2010; 2023–present) and Steven Moffat (2010–17).
+From 2005 to 2017 and since 2023, Gold served as musical director of science fiction drama Doctor Who for the BBC under executive producers Russell T Davies (2005–2010; 2023–2025) and Steven Moffat (2010–2017).
 In this capacity, he created a new arrangement of the show's theme (originally composed by Ron Grainer and Delia Derbyshire) and also composed the show's incidental music.
 Silva Screen released a compilation of Gold's Doctor Who incidental music from the first and second series, entitled Doctor Who: Original Television Soundtrack, on 11 December 2006.
 A second CD, Doctor Who: Original Television Soundtrack – Series 3, was released on 5 November 2007 and a third, Doctor Who: Original Television Soundtrack – Series 4, was released in November 2008.
 He has also been seen very briefly in the show itself, making a cameo appearance (and wearing a false moustache) in the 2007 Christmas special "Voyage of the Damned".
 He appeared again as a pianist in the series 14 episode "The Devil's Chord".
 He was credited as playing himself.

 Also, music from the 2008–2010 specials was released on 4 October 2010, entitled Doctor Who: Original Television Soundtrack – Series 4: The Specials, and on 8 November music from Series 5, entitled Doctor Who: Original Television Soundtrack – Series 5, was released.

 Gold's initial arrangement of the Doctor Who theme did not include the "middle eight" portion originally used in the theme, although he later reinstated it for a rearrangement of the theme introduced in the series' 2005 Christmas episode and subsequently used in the 2006 series of the programme.
 Gold has created many themes to be associated with various elements of the show, creating two themes for the Doctor ("The Doctor's Theme" and "The Doctor Forever"), Rose Tyler, Martha Jones, Donna Noble, Gallifrey, the Master, Astrid Peth, the Cybermen, and the Daleks.

 Gold re-arranged the Doctor Who opening theme in 2010 for Series 5.
 With the 2010 series, Gold also created two new musical identities for the Eleventh Doctor ("I Am The Doctor" and "A Madman With A Box", replacing themes previously associated with the Ninth and Tenth Doctors), a theme for Amy Pond, the Silurians and the Daleks.
 He also continued to use the theme for the Cybermen, as well as several action cues such as "Corridors and Fire Escapes" and "All the Strange, Strange Creatures".